saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 ## 1.01 What You'll Learn
 Duration: 0:01:00

+This course covers the basic setup and use of the Sauce Connect Proxy Tunnel, which is a tool created by Sauce Labs that customers can use to establish a secure, private connection between your app and the Sauce Labs Cloud.

-This tutorial gives examples you can follow along with using a test suite written in Java, using the JUnit4 test runner, as well as the Maven build tool.
+This tutorial gives examples written in Java, using the JUnit4 test runner, as well as the Maven build tool.
 If you would like to follow along, you can [download or fork and clone this project](https://github.com/walkerlj0/Selenium_Course_Example_Code)

 * Look in the _/java/Mod4/4.06_ directory, and use the version of the test suite **in 4.06** to work from.
 * If you don't have Java and Maven set up on your machine to run test code, [follow this lesson](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4)